vahidk/EffectiveTensorflow/README.md

 print(sess.run(tf.nn.softmax(w)))
 ```
 We are using tf.nn.softmax_cross_entropy_with_logits to define entropy over a categorical distribution.
 We then use Adam optimizer to find the weights with maximum entropy.
-If you have passed a course on information theory, you would know that uniform distribution contains maximum amount of information.
+If you have passed a course on information theory, you would know that uniform distribution contains maximum entropy.
 So you would expect for the result to be [0.2, 0.2, 0.2, 0.2, 0.2].
 But if you run this you may get unexpected results like this:
 ```
 [ 0.34081486  0.24287023  0.23465775  0.08935683  0.09230034]
 ```